Study-Unit Description

 DEPARTMENT Doctoral School

-By the end of this workshop, doctoral researchers should be able to:
+By the end of this workshop, doctoral researchers should be more aware of:

-- justify each tradition depending on the nature of the research question;
+- how to justify their qualitative methodology depending on the nature of the specific study they are undertaking;

 ADDITIONAL NOTES Timetable Details - Please click here for further details.